Medication-Assisted Treatment (MAT) In Ohio

 Methadone is a full opioid agonist that can be more potent than buprenorphine.
 It can block the effects of opioids and provide pain management in their place.

-For methadone to be an effective treatment for opioid dependence, patients must first take methadone under the supervision of a practitioner.
-If patients show progress and do not misuse the drug, patients may be allowed to take methadone at home.
+For methadone to be an effective treatment for opioid dependence, it must first be taken under the supervision of a care provider, such as during a treatment program.
+Later, the person may be permitted to take methadone at home.

-The National Institute on Drug Abuse (NIDA) recommends patients undergo methadone maintenance for a minimum of 12 months.
-Some patients may require longer or even indefinite treatment depending on the severity of their substance use disorder.
+The National Institute on Drug Abuse (NIDA) recommends methadone maintenance for a minimum of 12 months.
+Some people may require longer or even indefinite treatment depending on the severity of their substance use disorder.

 Naltrexone